Hiroki6/fundraiser-dapp-on-terra/README.md

-# Fundraiser on LUNA
+# Fundraiser on Terra
-This is a Dapp on Luna of the fundraiser Dapp of [this book](https://www.oreilly.com/library/view/hands-on-smart-contract/9781492045250/).
+This is a Dapp on Terra of the fundraiser Dapp of [this book](https://www.oreilly.com/library/view/hands-on-smart-contract/9781492045250/).

 The original implementation on Ethereum is in [this repository](https://github.com/RedSquirrelTech/hoscdev/tree/master/chapter-10%2B11).